RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 ![Weak Consistency](/images/rs/weak-consistency.png)

-With the new WAIT command, applications can ask to wait for acknowledgments only after replication or persistence is confirmed on the slave.
+With the WAIT command, applications can ask to wait for acknowledgments only after replication or persistence is confirmed on the slave.
 The flow of a write operation with the WAIT command is shown below: